TCU-ClassifAI/.github/profile/README.md

 ## About TCU Instructional AI Organization

-TCU Instructional AI Organization is dedicated to leveraging artificial intelligence to transform the landscape of education.
+TCU Instructional AI Organization (TCU ClassifAI) is dedicated to leveraging artificial intelligence to transform the landscape of education.
 We aim to create innovative solutions that enhance instructional content, improve engagement, and provide valuable insights into the learning process.

 Explore our projects, contribute to our initiatives, and be a part of the future of education!